ShanClayton/recipes/README.md

 # Recipes
-Recipe App created with Angular
+Recipe App created with React and Redux